ZEISS-PiWeb/PiWeb-MeshModel/README.md

 <a id="markdown-1-a-simple-cube" name="1-a-simple-cube"></a>
 ## A simple cube

-To get started, let's create a very basic shape with only a few points and a single **mesh** object.
+To get started, let's create a very basic shape with only a few points and a single **mesh**.
 Positions, as well as normals and texture coordinates, are handed into the library as plain float arrays.
 The only thing you actually have to specify are positions and indices; PiWeb can calculate the normals from the adjacent triangles.

 ```csharp
 var positions = new[]